suatbayir1/i-delta/README.md

 ```

+In the **helpers** folder, there are helper methods that perform general operations that will be used in many places during application development.
+It is expected that the new helper methods to be added will be defined in this folder.

 ## UI

 In the UI part of the project, the **React.js** library and the **clockface** component library developed by influxdata are used.